 Over 400 students are enrolled in the middle college for the 2013 - 2014 school year.
 The fact that so many students can take advantage of the opportunity provided by the middle college is a tribute to all of our partner school districts and St. Clair County Community College.
 (See partner districts listed on the right.)

-175 new students will gather for a four-day orientation on SC4's campus in mid-August to get ready for college classes that will start the following week.
-The 12th-grade students will go deeper into their programs of study taking three college classes each semester in addition to three final classes in high school.
-Students in their 13th and final year of the program will be finalizing plans for the next step in their academic careers.
-For many that will involve applying to four year colleges or universities.
-It is bound to be an exciting year for all BWMCA students.
+175 new students gathered for a four-day orientation on SC4's campus in mid-August to get ready for college classes that started the following week.
+The 12th-grade students are going deeper into their programs of study by taking three college classes each semester in addition to three final classes in high school.
+Students in their 13th and final year of the program are finalizing plans for the next step in their academic careers and applying to other colleges and universities.
+It is exciting to hear them report the good news when they are accepted.

 The University of Michigan